Kaustubh1Verma/Pathfinding_Algorithms/README.md

 # Pathfinding_Algorithms

-This is a react app to visualize few pathfinding algorithms.
+This is a react app hosted at https://kaustubh1verma.github.io/Pathfinding_Algorithms/ to visualize few pathfinding algorithms.
 Following algorithms are implemented in the react app
 1. Dijkstra
 2. Breadth first search.
 3. Depth first search.